 Choosing a secure ecommerce platform is the first step to defending your website against possible online threats.
 The next step would be to implement SSL certificates, the standard to keeping online transactions secure.

-SSL certificates authenticate user identity and employs data encryption while at store and during transit, ensuring good connectivity between your website and the end users.
+SSL certificates authenticate user identity and employ data encryption while at the store and during transit, ensuring good connectivity between your website and the end-users.
 It would also help to use a virtual private network to protect yourself from malicious users.
 Finally, educate your customers and employees regarding the laws and policies involved in dealing with customer data.